zamotany/react-slate/docs/interactive-scroll-view.md

 Render `children` elements in a scrollable container with fixed height, using mouse scroll events.
 Useful for reporters and logs display.

+In order for `ScrollView` to function properly, it needs to have a fixed height.
+You can specify it using either `height` prop or a `style` prop with `height` property.
+Please refer to [Style properties](./core-style-prop.md) for more info.

 ## Props

 * `children: React.Element<*>` - Content to be rendered and scrolled.
-* `height: number` - Fixed height of the visible area.
+* `height?: number` - Fixed height of the visible area.
 * `inputStream: tty$ReadStream` (default: `process.stdin`) - Input stream to capture scroll events from.
 * `outputStream: tty$WriteStream` (default: `process.stdout`) - Output stream to enable/disable mouse reporting, hence toggling scroll events.
-* `reportingRatio: number` (default: `0.25`) - Mouse scrolling reporting ratio, effectively controlling the speed of scroll.
+* `scrollSensitivity: number` (default: `0.25`) - Controls sensitivity of scrolling, the higher the value, the more sensitive scrolling is - the content is scrolled at higher rate (faster).
 * `inverted?: boolean` - Inverts the direction of scrolling.
 * `style?: Style` - Object with [Style properties](./core-style-prop.md).
-* `follow?: boolean`, - Makes `ScrollView` follow new content added at the bottom.
+* `stickToBottom?: boolean` - Makes visible area stick to bottom, so the new content will be always visible.
 * `disabled?: boolean` - Disables scrolling when set to `true`.

 ## Example